NeilanshTriesToCode/Assignment2/README.md

 - Client side is frontend, while the server side is backend.

 ## Functionalities
-After having added two new features. the bot supports the following functionalities:
+After having added two new features, the bot supports the following functionalities:
 - Allows user's messages to be translated to English.
 The Bot's replies are however displayed in English.
 - Instead of providing a single built-in (stored) link for each mental health issue, the Bot provides 5 Wiki links found using HTTP requests.